 Not happy, Gbagbo’s government sought a second quote from the Chinese, who offered to build the bridge at half the price quoted by the French company, and – wait for this – payment would be in cocoa beans, of which Cote d’Ivoire is the world’s largest producer.
 But, unsurprisingly, the French said “non, you can’t do that”.

-position over Francophone Africa, but in Côte d'Ivoire, the jewel of the former French possessions in Africa, the French are overly dominant.
+Overall the Colonial Pact gives the French a dominant and privileged position over Francophone Africa, but in Côte d'Ivoire, the jewel of the former French possessions in Africa, the French are overly dominant.
 Outside parliament, almost all the major utilities - water, electricity, telephone, transport, ports and major banks - are run by French companies or French interests.
 The same story is found in commerce, construction, and agriculture.

-France obtains a special place in the political and economic life of its former colonies.
+In short, the Colonial Pact has created a legal mechanism under which France obtains a special place in the political and economic life of its former colonies.

 THE BIG QUESTIONS